mpicbg-csbd/unet-smfish-seg/notes/notes.md

 IGNORE THIS PROBLEM.
 Just use tensorflow and python3!

+PROBLEM SOLVED!
+I just needed to correct my unet model to allow for a channels_first approach.

-# The test score after the re-factor isn't as good as it was pre-refactor.
+# SOLVED!
+The test score after the re-factor isn't as good as it was pre-refactor.
 Even though the train score is good!!

 Don't worry about recreating old stuff.
 Your new stuff will be better, after a little work, which you have to put in either way!
 You should change the loss function so that the pixel weight is a function of the pixels distance from the membrane.